bhupendra-25bai10468/ai-ml-project/README.md

 ## 🚀 Features

-* ✅ Calculation of calorie requirements on a daily basis by taking into account:
+* ✅ Calculates daily calorie requirement using standard formula which has:

   * Age
   * Weight